marcosdelcueto/NonFullereneAcceptorPrediction/README.md

 # Non-Fullerene Acceptor Prediction
-This repository contains the database and code for **Training Machine Learning Models to Predict Compounds with Completely New Chemistries: Application to Non-Fullerene Acceptors** by Z-W Zhao, M del Cueto and A Troisi_
+This repository contains the database and code for **Training Machine Learning Models to Predict Compounds with Completely New Chemistries: Application to Non-Fullerene Acceptors** by _Z-W Zhao_, _M del Cueto_ and _A Troisi_

 Code is based in our previous [MLPhotovoltaics](https://github.com/marcosdelcueto/MachineLearning_AcceptorDonor) program, with the main addition of performing _LOO-extrapolation_ and _LOGO-extrapolation_.
 More details on these method can be found in manuscript.
-These two cross-validations can be controlled with the following keywords:
+These two cross-validations can be controlled with the following input keywords:

 - **CV='groups'** (LOO-extrapolation) OR **CV='logo'** (LOGO-extrapolation)
 - **acceptor\_label\_column**: allows to set the name of the column that contains the acceptor labels